EyasuTeshome/shifttracker/job-search/how-to-select-a-job-that-is-a-good-fit-for-you.md

 ### Pointers to consider when searching for a good fitting job

 Every job posting will ask for different skills, experiences, and requirements.
-Knowing which pointers to look out for can help you quickly identify whether the job is a good fit for you and in turn, help you determine if you should apply.
+Knowing which pointers to look out for can help you quickly identify whether the job is a good fit for you to apply to.

 **Learn more about the pointers to consider when searching for a good fitting job:**